 The Friars open the 2013 season at the Florida Atlantic "Strike-Out Cancer" Tournament in Boca Raton, Fla.

-Kathy McLaughlin is entering her first season as the softball team's graduate assistant coach.
+Kathy McLaughlin is entering her second season as the softball team's graduate assistant coach.

 Prior to joining the Friars, McLaughlin spent the last four seasons as a student-athlete at the University of Maryland, where she started as shortstop in 210 of her 215 career appearances.
 Her career .300 batting average is currently No. 7 in the Maryland record books, and she led the ACC in overall batting average in 2012 (.385) and batting average in conference games only (.460).